Doctoral Internship – Fremont

 Supervision

 All doctoral interns are supervised by licensed psychologists and are assigned to a primary and secondary supervisor.
 These two clinical supervisors meet with their assigned intern one hour per week for individual face-to-face supervision, for a total of two hours of individual supervision per week.
-The primary and secondary supervisor are responsible for supervising the direct delivery of clinical services.
+The primary and secondary supervisor in each training track is responsible for supervising the direct delivery of clinical services.
 The primary supervisor takes the lead role in developing the intern’s learning plan, monitoring their progress, and evaluating their training schedule.
 The primary supervisor is also responsible for supervising the intern’s clinical work and completing quarterly evaluations after gathering input from the other delegated supervisors and staff who have worked with the intern.

-Doctoral interns are also provided with weekly clinical group supervision and group supervision for psychological assessment.
 During clinical group supervision, interns learn how to conceptualize treatment plans and frame interventions through a cultural framework that considers age, gender identity, race and ethnicity, family systems, socioeconomic status, work and school history, and other cultural factors.
-Interns also gain experience presenting clinical cases, as well as giving and receiving peer feedback.
-These feedback interactions help interns to develop both collegial and supervisory aspects of their professional identities as psychologists.
-Assessment group supervision provides support for interns gaining proficiency conducting psychological evaluations.
+Interns also gain experience presenting clinical cases, as well as giving and receiving peer feedback; these feedback interactions help interns to develop collegial and supervisory aspects of their professional identities as psychologists.
 During assessment group supervision, interns have an opportunity to discuss several aspects of the assessment process, including how to interpret test results, formulate clinical impressions, and plan patient feedback.

 Community Partnership Program

 Reflecting Kaiser Permanente’s core commitment to mental health and wellness in our communities, each doctoral intern will spend at least 32 hours during their training year on a Community Partnership Project that focuses on improving mental health in the local community beyond Kaiser Permanente patient membership.
+The Community Partnership Project is coordinated at the consortium level, and interns at the Fremont Doctoral Internship site join interns from the other consortium sites to learn about and plan for their projects.

 The goal of this project is to provide outreach to underserved populations in the community to promote healthy behaviors.
 Anchors for this project include developing alliances with individuals and/or systems to improve the lives of those served; providing education and training based on the empirical literature; collecting, analyzing, and presenting relevant outcome data to partnership stakeholders.